jdcloudcom/en/documentation/Networking/Network-Load-Balancer/Getting-Started/Create-Instance.md

 - Intranet load balancer only can be used in JD Cloud Intranet, can forward client request having access permission to JD Cloud Intranet. - Steps for creating Intranet load balancer are as follows:
 ![创建内网NLB设置](../../../../image/Networking/NLB/NLB-058.png)

-Select “Not purchase” EIP when creating load balancer, complete relevant resource configuration, confirm load balancer instance for creating Intranet type by default.
+Select "Not purchase" EIP when creating load balancer, complete relevant resource configuration, confirm load balancer instance for creating Intranet type by default.

 ## Public network load balancer